 When we think of shopping sales, we often think of frenetic crowds and shops opening their doors at midnight.
 ‘Black Friday’ is now hitting Australia in a big way – and not quite in the traditional way.
 Canstar Blue explains what you need to know about Black Friday.

 Online shopping is an increasingly major part of Black Friday – especially in Australia, where many participating retailers are U.S-based online shops.
 This is a great chance for shoppers who don’t want to have to fight through crowds and stress to snap up a bargain before they’re all gone.

-In 2021, Black Friday in Australia will take place on November 26.
+Black Friday in Australia will take place on Friday, 25 November.
 However, you should expect the Black Friday sales period to start a couple of days or weeks prior.
 Originating from the U.S, Black Friday is a shopping holiday that has gained a lot of momentum in Australia and now competes with Boxing Day and EOFY as our biggest shopping events.

 It’s typically held on the Friday following Thanksgiving in the U.S (which is always the fourth Thursday of November).
 Black Friday also marks the unofficial start to the Christmas shopping season.
 Jolly good!

 Black Friday might sound a bit morbid, but ‘black’ refers to being ‘in the black’ – (i.e. turning a profit).
 In accounting, profits are recorded as black, and losses are recorded in red.
 For retailers, ‘Black Friday’ is an opportunity to use sales to sell more stock – particularly excess, under-performing, and discontinued or older models.

 Why should Aussies care about Black Friday?